Leptis Magna

 Golden Age under Roman Rule (1st century - 3rd century CE):

-The city reached its zenith during the reign of Emperor Septimius Severus, who was born in Leptis Magna in 145 CE.
+The city reached its zenith during the reign of emperor Septimius Severus, who was born in Leptis Magna in 145 CE.
 As emperor, Severus favored his hometown and initiated an ambitious building program that transformed it into one of the most splendid cities in the Roman Empire.
 Notable constructions included a new forum, basilica, and an impressive triumphal arch dedicated to Severus himself.
 The city's prosperity during this period was largely due to its strategic location, facilitating trade across the Mediterranean and into Africa.

 Decline and Byzantine Era (4th century - 6th century CE)